 Bicycles and ITS Directory

-The Mobilizing Europe’s Green Ambitions through Bicycles and Intelligent Transport Systems (MegaBITS) Directory is a deliverable of the MegaBITS project.
-The MegaBITS Directory is a unique asset in the bicycle and ITS community, as there is currently no other online platform which connects the developers of cycle-specific ITS technologies (products and services) with public authorities or other businesses.
+The Bicycles and Intelligent Transport Systems Directory (ITS) is a deliverable of the Mobilizing Europe’s Green Ambitions through Bicycles and Intelligent Transport Systems (MegaBITS) project.
+The Bicycle and ITS Directory is a unique asset in the bicycle and ITS community, as there is currently no other online platform which connects the developers of cycle-specific ITS technologies (products and services) with public authorities or other businesses.
 This Directory is a one-of-a-kind tool for the cycling industry, serving to develop a full ecosystem for connected cycling.
 It does so by connecting the developers and innovators of cycling-specific technology with public authorities or other businesses.

-For businesses, the MegaBITS Directory provides a showcase for pioneering technology, enabling greater visibility for procurement and tendering opportunities by public authorities.
-For cities and governments, the MegaBITS Directory is a procurement tool kit that facilitates a clearer picture of exactly what is currently available in the connected cycling market.
-Furthermore the MegaBITS Directory provides access to ITS and cycling knowledge, for example on best practices and (EU) regulation.
+For businesses, the Bicycle and ITS Directory provides a showcase for pioneering technology, enabling greater visibility for procurement and tendering opportunities by public authorities.
+For cities and governments, the Bicycle and ITS Directory is a procurement tool kit that facilitates a clearer picture of exactly what is currently available in the connected cycling market.
+Furthermore the Bicycle and ITS Directory provides access to ITS and cycling knowledge, for example on best practices and (EU) regulation.

 Therefore, the goal of MegaBITS is clear: